TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-viewing-alerts-using-the-investigation-feature.md

 # Investigating threats in Azure Sentinel

-If you need help using the investigation feature, see [Investigate incidents with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/tutorial-investigate-cases) for information about:
+If you need help using the investigation feature, see [Investigate incidents with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/tutorial-investigate-cases).

 ## **Recommended Documents**